nicksteinbauer/redbarncms/src/pages/what-we-do/defense-design-build.md

 prettytitle1: Defense
 prettytitle2: Design / Build
 date: 2021-08-12T15:13:51.722Z
-description: |-
-  Red Barn Engineering is a certified SB/WOSB.
+description: Red Barn is a certified SB/WOSB.
 Our staff has extensive experience working on Army Corp of Engineers (Corp), NAVFAC NW, and USFWS projects.
 We are experienced in design-build projects, provide quick designs during the RFP stage, and help navigate the requirements.
 featuredpost: true
 featuredimage: /img/redbarn-defense-design-build-1-.jpg
 ---